-Q2.1: It is acceptable if a woman works outside the home to support her family economically.
+Q2.1: It is acceptable for a woman to work outside the home if she is supporting her family economically.

-Q2.2: Women should be working at home and let their husbands earn money for the family.
+Q2.2: Women should work at home and let their husbands earn money for the family.

 1) agrees more with the first statement (women can work outside the home)

 2) agrees more with the second statement (women should work at home)

 Q3.1: If a woman gets the right opportunities, she can be as good a business person as a man.

 Q3.2: A woman cannot be as good a business person as a man, even if she gets the right opportunities.